Shuruqa/fuzzy-guacamole/README.md

 ### Project management system
 This project aims to track and manage the team projects, daily tasks, milestones, and the team members’ work progress.
 You could export a member’s tasks progress report in excel or pdf.
-Also, the dashboard will showcase all the projects progress & ongoing tasks to keep whole work tracked.
+Also, the dashboard will showcase all the projects progress & ongoing tasks to keep the whole work tracked.

 ### Prerequisites
 - xampp